 Section 20C.
 Estimate of Capital Expenditures.
-All boards, departments, committees, commissions and officers of the town shall annually, at the request of the town manager, submit to him in writing a detailed estimate of the capital expenditures, as defined by by-law, required for the efficient and proper conduct of their respective departments and offices for the ensuing fiscal year and the ensuing 4 year period.
-The town manager, after consultation with the board of selectmen, shall submit in writing to the board of selectmen a careful, detailed estimate of the recommended capital expenditures for the aforesaid periods, showing specifically the amount necessary to be provided for each office, department and activity and a statement of the amounts required to met the debt service requirements or other indebtedness of the town.
-The selectmen shall transmit a copy of the capital budget to the finance committee along with the board of selectmen's recommendations relative thereto.
+All boards, departments, committees, commissions and officers of the town shall annually, at the request of the town manager, submit to the town manager in writing a detailed estimate of the capital expenditures, as defined by by-law, required for the efficient and proper conduct of their respective departments and offices for the ensuing fiscal year and the ensuing 4-year period.
+The town manager, after consultation with the select board, shall submit to the select board in writing a careful, detailed estimate of the recommended capital expenditures for the aforesaid periods, showing specifically the amount necessary to be provided for each office, department and activity and a statement of the amounts required to meet the debt service requirements or other indebtedness of the town.
+The select board shall transmit a copy of the capital budget to the finance committee along with the select board's recommendations relative thereto.
 The calendar dates on or before which the capital budget is to be submitted and transmitted shall be specified by by-law.

 Section 21.
 Other Boards, Committees and Commissions.
-The following boards and committee shall continue to perform the duties and responsibilities assigned to them by the General Laws or by vote of the town, as follows:--
+The following boards and committee shall continue to perform the duties and responsibilities assigned to them by the General Laws or by vote of the town:

-A finance committee consisting of such number as established by vote of the town.

-A personnel board.

-Commissioners of trust funds; and,

-Such other boards, committees and commissions as may be provided for by the General Laws or by vote of the town.
+- (i) a finance committee which shall consist of such number as shall be established by vote of the town; - (ii) a personnel board; - (iii) commissioners of trust funds; and - (iv) such other boards, committees and commissions as provided for by the General Laws or by vote of the town.